dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/require-start-stop-chars.md

 **Remarks**

-- 0: start and/or stop characters are not required.
+- 0: start and stop characters are not required.
-  >[!NOTE]
-  > **Behavior changed in v11.0.4000**: In previous versions, this meant both start and stop characters were not required.
-Since v11.0.4000, it allows either or both to be missing.
 - 1: start and stop characters are required.